risk-first/website/Operational-Risk.md

 While _planning_ is a day-to-day operational feedback loop, _design_ is a longer feedback loop changing not just the parameters of the operation, but the operation itself.

 You might think that for an IT operation, tasks like [Design](#design) belong within a separate "Development" function within an organisation.
 Traditionally, this might have been the case.
-However separating Development from Operation implies [Boundary Risk](Boundary-Risk) between these two functions.
-For example, the developers might employ different tools, equipment and processes to the operations team, resulting in a mismatch when software is delivered.
+However separating Development from Operations implies [Boundary Risk](Boundary-Risk) between these two functions.
+For example, the developers might employ different tools, equipment and processes to the Operations team resulting in a mismatch when software is delivered.

 In recent years the [DevOps](https://en.wikipedia.org/wiki/DevOps) movement has brought this [Boundary Risk](Boundary-Risk) into sharper focus.
 This specifically means: